What is it?

 Trinity College London has specifically put together a new online virtual learning environment, where you will find free information and activities to help prepare you for the ISE I (B1) test (English Test).

 Everything from reading and writing material to speaking and listening, it’s all available right now online.

 You can check out Trinity College London’s own website here.

 If you were an existing holder of a private hire driver’s licence before 14 October 2016, you only need to prove that you comply with the new requirement when you renew your licence.

-New applications received on or after 30 September 2017 will need to prove that they comply with the English language requirement as part of their application before a licence will be issued.
+New applications received on or after 30 September 2021 will need to prove that they comply with the English language requirement as part of their PCO licence application.

 The test must be completed at a provider appointed by TfL and is expected to cost applicants between £180 and £200.